karenying/blog.karenying.com/content/posts/2020-06-29--annoy-or-impress-your-coworkers-with-a-slack-bot-from-scratch.md

 On your app’s Heroku dashboard, go to **Resources > Add-ons** and search for and select **Heroku Scheduler**.
 Click on **Provision**.

 **Heroku Scheduler** should appear under **Add-ons**.
 Click on the name and it should redirect you to the scheduler’s dashboard.
 Click on **Create Job**.
 Enter the frequency that you want your app to start at.
-For me, it made sense to choose **Every day at… 4:30 PM UTC**.
+For me, it made sense to choose **Every day at...
+4:30 PM UTC**.
 The command we want the scheduler to run is `npm start` so be sure to enter that.
 Click **Save Job **and you’re good to go!

 With Heroku Scheduler, we’ve gotten around the free tier problem of the app falling asleep. **The caveat is there is no guarantee Heroku Scheduler executes on time.** When creating a job, there’s the disclaimer _Jobs run within a time window as close to the schedule as possible_.
 In my experience with lunchbot, there have been times that the job didn’t execute until 2 hours later.
 Then our cron job doesn’t work anymore and our bot fails to notify Ali to eat lunch ☹️ Unfortunately, this is just the consequence of using Heroku for free.